-The last time I spoke to my brother Sam, he told me he and his family had sat around the kitchen table drooling over my blog post, My Favorite Silver Palate Chili, a traditional, spicy, ground beef-based chili.
-Finally, one of his children said, “Yeah, Dad, but who’s gonna make it?”
-And there the story ended.
-I had to agree, the Silver Palate Chili ingredient list was daunting.
-I promise you, Sam, this chicken chili recipe is much simpler to make.
+The last time I spoke to my brother Sam, he told me he and his family had sat around the kitchen table drooling over my recent blog post, My Favorite Silver Palate Chili, a beef-based chili with many beautiful layers of flavor.
+After much discussion, one of his children asked, “Yeah, Dad, but who’s gonna make it?”
+And there the discussion ended.
+I have to agree, the Silver Palate chili ingredient list is daunting.
+I promise you, Sam, this chicken chili recipe is a cinch to make, especially if you use store-bought rotisserie chicken for the meat.

-If you would like an additional challenge, at the end of this post, I’ve given instructions on how to make your own ranch seasoning mix rather than using the prepackaged mix that is loaded with MSG.
+If you want an additional challenge, I’ve provided instructions on how to make your own Ranch Seasoning Mix rather than using the MSG-laden prepackaged mix.

 Yield: Makes 4.5 quarts